pu2clr/SI4844/README.md

 This library can be freely distributed using the MIT Free Software model.
 [Copyright (c) 2019 Ricardo Lima Caratti](https://github.com/pu2clr/SI4735#mit-licence)

+See also "Si4735 Library for Arduino" on https://github.com/pu2clr/SI4735.

 Contact: pu2clr@gmail.com

 By Ricardo Lima Caratti, Oct 2019.